We WILL not BE accepting reservations for our spaces until further notice.

 The Curb Center is housed in the Pullen Mansion at the corner of 18th and Edgehill Avenues (read a fascinating history of land wars, personality clashes, and the creation of the Peabody campus here).
 The home and its land were purchased in 1925 and converted into 9 luxurious married student apartments,.
 Later, the building was renovated to house the George Peabody College for Teachers’ President until 1979, when the college formally merged with Vanderbilt.

 Some of our spaces require the user to complete a one-time equipment training session before use.
-All rooms and user training can be booked through our online reservation system or by contacting Kimberly Kane or Christine Claffey.
+All rooms and user training can be booked through our online reservation system or emailing Kimberly Kane or Christine Farwell.

 When it is safe to lift our reservation ban we will utilize current Covid-19 safety guidelines as outlined by the University.
 All of our rooms have WiFi capacity and include:

 Our gallery space is at the front of our building.
 In its former life it served as the parlor of the home and now showcases work from our current art installation.
 With large windows looking out onto the intersection of Edgehill &18th Avenues, this warm and inviting room includes a large and small table with chairs, easy chairs, and a bench.
 This room does not include a projector or screen.

 - THE READING ROOM (safe-distancing capacity – 6)

 Having previously seen service as a formal dining room, the reading room is a relaxed and quiet space which also showcases work from our featured installation.
 The large windows look out onto a garden area.
 The room has a large table with chairs and easy chairs and tables which can be arranged for a variety of purposes.
 This room does not include a projector or screen.

 Yamada is one of the center’s most flexible rooms, since it can be set up in a variety of ways.
 It looks out onto 18th Avenue South and includes tables and chairs and features full AV capabilities.